Higher Gaussian Maps on K3 surfaces: Gaussian maps and linear systems on the Hilbert scheme

-where $\pi$ is the quotient map, the morphism $q$ is the branched cover along the divisor $2\delta$ in $S^{[2]}$ and the vertical maps are blow-ups along the respective diagonals.
-We will use the notation introduced above throughout this Section.
-In the following, we will also use the language of $\Z/2\Z$-equivariant sheaves, cf. Appendix \ref{section:equivariantsheaves} for a summary.
+The morphism $q$ is the branched cover along the divisor $2\delta$ in $S^{[2]}$ and the vertical maps are blow-ups along the respective diagonals.
+We will use the notation introduced throughout this section.
+In the following, we will also use the language of $\Z/2\Z$-equivariant sheaves, cf. Appendix \ref{section:equivariantsheaves} for the relevant definitions.